 In addition to these symptoms, a person with scrofula may experience:

 Scrofula is less common in industrialized nations where tuberculosis isn’t a common infectious disease.
 Scrofula represents 10 percent of tuberculosis cases doctors diagnose in the United States.
-Tuberculosis remains a larger issue in nonindustrialized nations.
+Tuberculosis in nonindustrialized nations.

 Mycobacterium tuberculosis, a bacterium, is the most common cause of scrofula in adults.
 However, Mycobacterium avium intracellulare can also cause scrofula in a minority of cases.